-AdventureCORPS, Inc. hosts BADWATER Salton Sea annually in May.
+AdventureCORPS®, Inc. hosts BADWATER® Salton Sea annually in May.
 An official qualifier for Badwater 135 and epic challenge in its own right, this remarkable event challenges up to 25 teams of three ultrarunners - running together for the duration, not in a relay - to tackle an unimaginable traverse of Southern California deserts and mountains.
 The route covers 81 miles (130km) non-stop from below sea level at the shoreline of the Salton Sea, across, up, and over Anza-Borrego Desert State Park, to the top of Palomar Mountain with a dramatic view of the Pacific Ocean.
-The inaugural race was held Monday and Tuesday, May 6 and 7, 2013 and was received with wide acclaim.
-The second edition will be held May 3-4, 2015.
+The inaugural race was held in 2013 and was received with wide acclaim.
+The third edition will be held May 3-4, 2015.
 Registration will open on November 2, 2014.

 The BADWATER Salton Sea route is 81 miles from Salton City (elevation 125 feet below sea level) to Palomar Mountain, the almost tallest mountain in San Diego County (finish line elevation: 5500 feet above sea level.)
 There is a total elevation gain of over 9000 feet.
 Eight of the 81 race miles pass through Anza-Borrego State Park on the California Riding and Hiking Trail from near Borrego Springs to near Ranchita, so this race is a mix of road and trail.